bmegli/network-hardware-video-decoder/README.md

 	nhvd_close(network_decoder);
 ```

 That's it!
-You have just seen all the functions and data types in the library.

 The same interface works for multi-frame streaming with:
 - array of hardware configurations in nhvd_init
 - array of frames in nhve_receive

+With `nhvd_receive_all` you may get both decoded and encoded data.

 ## License